-Academic support is the responsibility of the academic staff and Librarians.
-Students are advised to approach their Lecturers, Teachers or Course Coordinators if they need assistance in meeting course requirements.
+Academic support is the responsibility of the academic staff and library services.
+Students are advised to approach their Lecturers, Teachers, or Course Coordinators if they need assistance in meeting course requirements.
 These staff members can assist students with the following:

 - 9.1 Study Assistance Programs

 - 9.2 Timetables

 - 9.3 Learning Support Strategies (via an Individual Learning Plan)

+- 9.4 Assessments

-- 9.4 Academic Questions/Issues
+- 9.5 Academic Questions/Issues

-- 9.5 English Language Support.
+- 9.6 English Language Support.